warrior-cultures-and-training

 Shield Bosses and Sword Pommels

 Beyond the grand treasures, more common weapons also carried animal symbols.
 Shield bosses—the metal center of a round shield—often featured a boss shaped like an animal head, usually a wolf or boar.
 Held in the center of the shield, this animal head faced the enemy directly, supposedly intimidating them and offering protection to the bearer.
 Sword pommels, the counterweight at the end of the hilt, were frequently shaped like animal heads or decorated with repoussé animals.
 These were not just decorative: the pommel was a critical balance point, and the animal carved there was thought to be the "spirit" of the sword, guiding its strikes.
 Some pommels also had a practical function for the symbol, as a warrior might grip the pommel while swearing an oath, binding the animal spirit to his promise.
+The practice of decorating weapons with animal imagery was so widespread that it can be considered a universal feature of Saxon warrior culture.

 Social and Clan Identity through Animal Emblems